 Lesson 3: Immersive videos encourage togetherness

 The term “first-person video” is actually borrowed from gaming, where first-person perspectives help create a feeling of immersion in the action or story.
-One example is Dream SMP, also called “Minecraft Hamilton,” a gamer-built world and roleplay-themed server with an improvisational plot starring non-professional storytellers.
-Videos related to Minecraft and with “Dream SMP’’ in the title have accumulated over 1B views since May 2020, making it the most popular entertainment phenomenon of the past six months.12
+One example is Dream SMP, also called “Minecraft Hamilton,” a gamer-built world and roleplay-themed server with an improvisational plot starring amateur storytellers.
+Videos related to Minecraft and with “Dream SMP’’ in the title have accumulated over 2 billion views since May 2020, making it the most popular entertainment phenomenon of the past six months.12

 Using multisensory media to immerse the viewer in an experience is more popular than ever, as digital video pushes beyond expected audiovisual conventions.